ThomasMargnac/fastedit/README.md

-# VidEdit
+# FastEdit

-VidEdit (which obviously stands for Video Editing) is a Python library to edit videos.
+FastEdit is a Python library to edit videos.
 Thanks to it you can manipulate videos and/or audios with actions such as cut, loop, or concatenate.

-VidEdit is based on FFmpeg which means it has to be installed on your machine before using VidEdit.
+FastEdit is based on FFmpeg which means it has to be installed on your machine before using FastEdit.

 # Install